The Heilbronn Institute offers a range of opportunities in support of mathematics in the UK.

-Proposals of no more than one page of A4 should be sent by 1 February 2019 to:
+Proposals of no more than one page of A4.

 The primary focus of these grants is to facilitate research groups to work in a focused way on adventurous and challenging mathematical problems, or to discuss important new developments in mathematics.

 Proposals will be judged principally on the importance and timeliness of the mathematics to be focused on, and on the track records of the senior members of the groups.
 Adventurous ideas are particularly encouraged.

 -An explanation of the mathematics to be focused on.

 -Who will be invited and why the team is appropriate.

 -How much funding is needed (up to £7.5K), and how will it be used.